Chicco TRE Review

 Weight and Folded Size

 The Chicco weighs about 30 lbs and is over 15,800 cubic inches when folded.
-If you remove the wheels it folds more compactly, but we assume most parents will be too overwhelmed to bother.
+If you remove the wheels, it folds more compactly, but we assume most parents will be too overwhelmed to bother.

 Quality

-The seat and stroller have an upright appearance and reminds us of high-end wheelchairs designed for daily life activities, not running.
+The seat and stroller have an upright appearance that reminds us of high-end wheelchairs designed for daily life activities, not running.
 The final fit and finish are above average, and we can see why parents might be drawn to the flashy color contrast and unique look of this stroller.

 We don't like the placement of the handbrake because we kept inadvertently grabbing the cable when reaching for the bar, and the brake is not close enough to grip while holding the handle.
 We regularly rubbed the back of our hand on the brake while holding the bar.
 While it sounds like the brake is too far away and not far enough at the same time, we had none of these issues with other handbrakes, so we conclude that Chicco needs to change the design in some way.

-The ride comfort is average and we suspect little ones will grow uncomfortable with the seat of hard plastic.
+The ride comfort is average, and we suspect little ones will grow uncomfortable with the seat of hard plastic.
 Despite some extra padding is not as comfortable or shock-absorbing as sling-style seats.
 The TRE has adjustable suspension, but the manual suggests putting it on the stiffest setting when running, so we doubt it will do much to help comfort.